dotnet/docs-maui/docs/platform-integration/appmodel/launcher.md

 </activity>
 ```

-The `<data>` elements are the URI schemes preregistered with your app.
-You can't use schemes outside of this list.
+The `<data>` elements are the URI schemes pre-registered with your app.
+You can't use schemes that aren't defined in the intent filter.

-If you wish to make your application browsable from other apps declare a `<data>` element with the `android:scheme` attribute:
+To make your app browsable from other apps declare a `<data>` element with the `android:scheme` attribute:

 ```xml
 <data android:scheme="appName"/>